All Episodes

 Well, wait a minute.

-Nancy Pelosi wants her crumbs back in 55 days if she becomes speaker.
+Nancy Pelosi wants her crumbs back in 55 days if she becomes Speaker.

-She doesn't, she wants to raise taxes.
+She wants to raise taxes.

 She's running on raising taxes.